 - Completion of training that includes education on person-centered planning and person-centered direction.

-- Knowledge of the home and community-based service system and how to access and arrange for services;
+- Knowledge of the home and community-based service system and how to access and arrange for services or ability to quickly learn it.

 - Experience in conducting needs assessments for long term care needs and with monitoring long term supports and services delivery.